eduardofischermath/homemade_financial_instruments/ISSUES.md

-BinaryNode for "loose" nodes, with data, left and right attributes, exactly what was FrozenBinaryTreeNode for, and FrozenBinaryTreeNode for nodes considered inside a FrozenBinaryTree, with data, left, right and parent attributes
+BinaryNode for "loose" nodes, with data, left and right attributes, exactly what was FrozenBinaryTreeNode for, and FrozenBinaryTreeNode for nodes considered inside a FrozenBinaryTree, with data, left, right and left-right address (name of attribute will be path) attributes.

-The root of the tree has its parent attribute set to None, and so one can rebuild a tree from its root without creating a self-referencing, chicken-and-egg problem.
+This allows a easier way to obtain a parent within a tree, avoiding the self-referencing, chicken-and-egg problem which would appear if there was a single mention of the parent in the child node.

 This change also has the benefit of forgoing the cumbersome dict_of_parents attribute in a FrozenBinaryTree, which besides taking up space had the